Clark County housing problems seen as drag on public health

 “I think what all of us should be worried about is this health equity piece,” Iser said in an interview after the event.
 “So where you live is a greater determinant of how long you’ll live and what access to care you’ll have and how well you’ll live, more than your ethnicity or other factors.”

-Iser said he has worked with state Sen. Julia Ratti, D-Sparks, on Assembly Bill 97, which would appropriate $15 million in state general funds to increase access to affordable housing, to address the issue.
+Iser said he has worked with state Sen. Julia Ratti, D-Sparks, on a bill which would address housing concerns.
+Another bill, Assembly Bill 97, which would appropriate $15 million in state general funds to address any health issues officials decide to fund, including housing insecurity.

 “If we can get that funding that gives us the capability of working on these broader public health issues,” Iser said.